kyang5/coursedescriptions/source/comp392.rst

 .. index:: metagenomics

-COMP 384: Metagenomics
+COMP 392: Metagenomics
 ======================

-Exploration of next-generation sequencing technologies for assessing microbial diversity in ecological niches.
+(Used to be Comp 384)

 Credit Hours
 -----------------------